ssc1999/snow-advisor/README.md

 ├── requirements.txt        # List of dependencies for the project
 ├── .env                    # Environment variables for API keys, database URL, etc.
-├── .gitignore              # Git ignore file for excluding files and directories ├── config.py               # Configuration file with constants and settings ├── run.py                  # Entry point to start the Flask server ├── app/                    # Main application folder │   ├── __init__.py         # Initializes the app as a Python package
+├── .gitignore              # Git ignore file for excluding files and directories ├── run.py                  # Entry point to start the Flask server ├── app/                    # Main application folder │   ├── __init__.py         # Initializes the app as a Python package